 Simple English definitions for legal terms

-Read a random definition: composite mark
+Read a random definition: statement of facts

 Term: NULLUM TEMPUS OCCURRIT REIPUBLICAE